ORNL-AMO/ORNL-Weather/README.md

 ## Installation - Server
 - First download and install node.js from above link.
+- Open a command line and navigate to the product source code folder.
 - Run `npm install -g @angular/cli` to install angular.
 - Run `npm install` to install all the packages required for the program.
-- Open a command line and navigate to the product folder.
 - Run command `ng build --base-href /weather/`, replacing "weather" with desired subdirectory name.
 - Place contents of dist/ornl-weather/ directory into new folder in html server folder (ex. /var/www/html/)